 TKEthics Global Olympiad Gold Medalist (2024)

 Through these academic and super-curricular experiences, Chase has learned that medicine requires more than strong grades.
-It demands curiosity, balance, communication, and the ability to work with others under pressure, qualities he continues to develop both inside and outside the classroom.
+It calls for curiosity, balance different views, clear communication, and the ability to work thoughtfully with others, qualities he continues to develop both inside and outside the classroom.

 Leadership & Service